305 mm/46 Model 1909

 The 305 mm /46 Model 1909 was a naval gun that was the main armament of two classes of Italian dreadnought battleships and one unique dreadnought of the Regia Marina built at the beginning of World War I. Many of these guns were later modified to 320 mm Model 1934 and 320 mm Model 1936 naval guns by boring out their barrels, adding new liners and developing new ammunition.
 A number of unconverted guns including those from the scrapped Dante Alighieri and the salvaged Leonardo da Vinci were also used as coastal artillery during World War II.

 History

 There were actually two guns from different manufacturers that were classified as the 305 mm /46 Model 1909.
 One gun was the Elswick Pattern "T" manufactured by Armstrong Whitworth, while the second was the Vickers Mk "G".
-Often no distinction is made between the two guns and the model of gun fitted was not consistent by class of ship.
-Or in other words the two models of gun were carried by different ships within the same class.
+Often, no distinction is made between the two guns and the model of gun fitted was not consistent by class of ship; in other words, the two models of gun were carried by different ships within the same class.
 There were subtle differences in the construction methods used for each gun and their weights were different.
-However the guns dimensions were similar and their performance were considered to be equivalent and both used the same ammunition and powder charges.
-However the guns weren't interchangeable.
+However, the guns dimensions were similar, their performance were considered to be equivalent, and both used the same ammunition and powder charges.
+However, the guns weren't interchangeable.
 In 1910 the life per barrel was given as 60 full or 200 reduced charges.